After harm: truth-telling, apology, repair, and forgiveness in healthcare

 David Chooljian, MD, JD, & Grace Oei, MD

 What is the responsibilities of ethics committee members who participate in clinical consultations?
-Discussion of conflicts of interest that may result in decisions contrary to the patient’s best interest.
+These medical professionals discussed the conflicts of interest that may result in decisions contrary to the patient’s best interest.

 March 2, 2018